German shepherds are a very popular breed, and it’s easy to understand their appeal.

 This salmon and rice-based recipe blended with vitamins and minerals is great for dogs suffering from allergies or sensitive stomachs.

-About: Purina Pro Plan Focus Sensitive Skin & Stomach is a salmon and rice-based food designed for dogs that are suffering from food allergies or sensitive stomachs.
+About: Purina Pro Plan Focus Sensitive Skin & Stomach is a salmon and rice-based dog food designed for dogs that are suffering from food allergies or sensitive stomachs.
 Salmon and rice are typically easy for dogs to digest, and most dogs find them to be tasty ingredients.
+While not all German shepherds suffer from food allergies, enough have tummy troubles that we think this Purina Pro Plan is worth a consideration.

 - Fortified with glucosamine-rich ingredients, which can help protect your shepherd’s joints as she ages